Jyve00/Microsoft_Movie_Project/README.md

 ***Aim Summerbreak***
 The bar chart indicates that there is a **peak in early summer**.
 We assume this is due to the reasons such as kids are out of school and many parents are taking vacation time for **June and July**.
 This is most significant for Animation movies because their primary target is young children and their parents.
 For Sci-Fi movie, average ROI in December is empty.
 This is because average ROI is about 1.67% and it is too small compared to other month’s ROIs.
 Else than this value, ROI tends to show a little more constant on average ROI over the year compared to the Adventure and Animation.
 ***Top 50 Directors***
+With our analysis we have discovered that since 2010 the top 50 directors based on movie profits are responisble for 46% of the total movie profits generated.
+This provides us with a long list of potential directors who have a history of creating profitable movies and lowers Microsoft's risk.

 ## For More Information